Leadership Inspirations Library

 When I stepped onto campus to begin a new journey as a Graduate student at Chapman University, I quickly came across an advertisement for “Mindfulness”.

 One of the biggest challenges in life is finding a community where you feel at home.
-I was lucky enough to experience an incredibly strong community in a place I never expected: my job as a staff supervisor at the UC Berkeley LEAD Center.
+I was lucky enough to experience an incredibly strong community in a place I never expected.

 We have all been there, right?
 The hour leading up to an exam, seconds before an interview, or even moments before an activity you are trying for the first time.
 The sensation of nerves.
 The petrifying gut feeling.
 The fear.